Please call 862-4041 to request a training session

 This training is required for anyone who works with or around oil or oil-containing devices.
 Classroom training can be arranged by calling 862-1510.
 Online training is accomplished by following the above link.

 Universal Waste Training for all handlers of used lamps, batteries, and mercury containing devices.
-Contact Jeff Anderson at 862-0683 for more information.
+Contact David Edwards at 862-0683 for more information.